-Premises licences - Reviews and issues with licensed premises
+Premises licence - Reviews and issues with licensed premises

 A review is the process for re-visiting a licence that has already been issued.
-It allows a responsible authority or other person such as a local resident to make an application to the Licensing Authority for a review of a premises licence or club premises certificate because of issues arising at the premises in connection with any of the four licensing objectives that are:
+It allows a responsible authority or other person, e.g. local resident, to make an application to the Licensing Authority.
+They can ask for a review of a premises licence or club premises certificate because of issues arising at the premises in connection with any of the four licensing objectives that are:

 - The prevention of crime and disorder

 A hearing will be held where the licence holder and other interested parties may make representations.